osmandapp/web/main/docs/user/plan-route/create-route.md

 You can select a distance threshold how far points of a simplified track could be from points of an original track.

 :::note
-If you open a track and see ***undefined*** profile icon, that means you can select whether to attqach track to roads or simply connect points with straight line and treat as a recorded trqack.
+If you open a track and see ***undefined*** profile icon, that means you can select whether to attach track to roads or simply connect points with a straight line and treat as a recorded track.
 :::